-Viruses are an expected part of winter, the festive period and its aftermath.
-We become run down and tired rushing around to provide the perfect Christmas.
+Viruses are an expected part of autumn and winter.
+We can become run down and tired as the weather gets colder and the nights draw in.

 Combine this with ebbing levels of vitamin D and a tendency to prefer comforting carbs over health-giving fruit or vegetables and we become the perfect target.

 Anything from a mild dose of the sniffles and a preference for romantic comedy to projectile vomiting and raging fever can be caused by the little blighters.

 A microbiologist of my acquaintance recently described them as DNA delivery systems.